Data Anomaly Detection for Structural Health Monitoring of Bridges using Shapelet Transform: Data and resources

 \section{Data and resources}

 The structural health monitoring data of the long-span bridge is obtained from the organizers of the 1st International Project Competition for Structural Health Monitoring (IPC - SHM), 2020 (\url{http://www.schm.org.cn/#/IPC-SHM,2020}).
-The basic algorithm for shapelet discovery is available at "Anthony Bagnall, Jason Lines, William Vickers, and Eamonn Keogh, The UEA \& UCR Time Series Classification Repository” (\url{www.timeseriesclassification.com}).
+The basic algorithm for shapelet discovery is available at \url{www.sktime.org}.
 Additional information related to this paper may be requested from the authors.